+I started to think about what software developers really do.
 Upon further consideration, it became apparent that software development often doesn’t have the same enforced credentials as some other occupations.
 For example, there are rarely self-taught doctors or open source construction projects.

 Sure, there are many software engineering degrees, but there are also a significant number of paid/non-paid contributors in the software industry that do not have any sort of certification.

-I’ve put some thought into why some roles require a degree and others do not.
+With so many people "coding without a degree", I’ve put some thought into why some roles require a degree and others do not.
 I came to the following two thoughts.
 A profession that requires a degree...